 Irritability, headaches, sleep problems, loss of appetite; we all probably recognise the symptoms of stress.
-As we approach the end of Mental Health Awareness Week for 2017, it is a good time for employers to remind employees that they recognise the importance of providing support to those who are suffering with conditions such as stress, anxiety and depression.
+It is important for employers to remind employees that they recognise the importance of providing support to those who are suffering with conditions such as stress, anxiety and depression.

 A recent Labour Force survey has shown that in 2015/2016, 11.7 million working days were lost in the UK because of stress.